pellegre/libcrafter/README.md

 --------

 The installation of the library into your system should be quite straightforward.
-First download the latest release of the library from download tab or the command
+First download the latest release of the library from the download tab or the command line:
-line:

 ```bash
 $ wget https://github.com/downloads/larry1411/libcrafter/crafter-0.1.tar.gz